galette/galettedoc/source/faq/index.rst

 * tell us the Galette version you are using,
 * be clear and consise,
-* to provide all required informations in order to reproduce the issue
+* to provide all required information in order to reproduce the issue
 * to provide related logs entries.

 Request For Enhancement